-David fosters connections with the Down syndrome community and ensures that NDSS supporters feel appreciated.
-For the past two years, David has used his outgoing personality to build relationships on behalf of NDSS through thank you phone calls and emails, public speaking, social media support, and events like the NDSS Adult Summit, NYC Gala & Auction, and runDisney.
+David DeSanctis is the Public Outreach Associate for the National Down Syndrome Society (NDSS) where he fosters connections with the Down syndrome community and ensures that NDSS supporters feel appreciated.
+For the past three years, David has used his outgoing personality to build relationships on behalf of NDSS through thank you phone calls and emails, public speaking, social media support, and attendance at events like the NDSS Adult Summit, Gala & Auction, and NYC Buddy Walk.
 Prior to starting at NDSS, David starred in the feature film, “Where Hope Grows.”
-He continues to be an inspiration for people with Down syndrome around the world.
+In 2022, he co-starred in the Hallmark film, “Color My World with Love,” and he continues to be an inspiration for people with Down syndrome around the world.

 Jamie DolanEmail Jamie

 Jamie prepares information kits about the needs and abilities of people with Down syndrome.
 Jamie has also had the opportunity to represent NDSS at the United Nations for the 2016 World Down Syndrome Day.

 Abbi utilizes social media and other channels to share the work of NDSS and to amplify voices within the Down syndrome community.
 While Abbi most recently worked as a special education teacher in southern Maine, her relationship with the disability community has been ongoing since childhood when her brother was diagnosed with an intellectual and developmental disability.
 Abbi holds an undergraduate degree from the University of Georgia and is completing her graduate degree in special education through the University of Maine.